 4) Removable intake covers to expose turbine detail

 It’s now been over a year since the first DX VF-31 toy hit the shelves and we have yet to hear about any particular point that is breaking on users.
 You will scrape paint off the toy, the instructions basically tell you that it’s going to happen.
 This appeared most true to me in the area where the arms swing forward from fighter to battroid mode.
-The back of the fighter mode curves down into a hook that is painted blue on top of white plastic and the arms are almost guaranteed to rub against this and shear some paint off.
+The back of the fighter mode curves down into a painted hook that is on top of bare plastic and the arms are almost guaranteed to rub against this and shear some paint off.
 Other areas of paint rub I’ve seen on my toy include a rather annoying scrape behind the canopy (where the gap I’m about to discuss sometimes forms) and near the swivel on the biceps.
 There’s also one ‘fit’ area that bothers me.
-Behind the cockpit where the nose connects to the fuselage, there tends to be a small gap that’s a thicker than all the other seams.
+Behind the cockpit, where the nose connects to the fuselage, there tends to be a small gap that’s a little thicker than all the other seams.
 You can reduce/eliminate it with some pressure but during handling it will pop back up (and pushing it too firmly might be how I caused my paint to rub off on my Messer toy).
 There’s a sliding mechanism here so it seems like they didn’t get the tolerances perfected.
 When I first pulled the toy from the box it had numerous gaps and fit problems.
-This was the same on my 19Advance and I had to transform that toy several times to iron out all the kinks… my 31 toy was much kinder.
-I was able to massage it a bit and get everything lined up but moderate handling generally causes a few seams to get fatter than I’d like.
-I have seen some complaints about foot extension gimmicks not being very strong (sliding too easily back into the leg after extension) but my sample had no problem, offering an audible click to let me know success was achieved.
+This was the same on my 19Advance and I had to transform that toy several times to iron out all the kinks… my 31 toys were much kinder.
+I was able to massage them a bit and get everything lined up but moderate handling generally causes a few seams to get fatter than I’d like.
+I have seen some complaints about foot extension gimmicks not being very strong (sliding too easily back into the leg after extension) but my samples have had no problems, offering an audible click to let me know success was achieved.
 It’s worth noting that there are no in-between locking points for the ankle, they’re either out and locked in position out or they’re in all the way, anything in between is free to slide.
 Specific to the Messer toy, the head spike is removable which helps prevent breakage but does create the possibly of it being lost.
 Initially I wasn’t too off-put by how easily the spike could pop out but it seemed to become more of a nuisance the more I handled the toy.
 If you find yours is loose, the easy fix is to put a tiny bit of clear nail polish, white glue, or even a sliver of clear tape to help bolster the thickness of the peg and then reinstall it.

 I don’t think a transformable toy can do much better than this.
 This toy did everything I asked of it.
 The backpack weapons pivot independently and rotate and angle similar to the mechanism from the DX YF-30 toy.
 Watch the video for a full run down of all the points of articulation, it’s very impressive.
 As mentioned earlier, there’s a hip extension gimmick that lets you get the legs to be even more dynamic.
 The feet feature ratcheted positions for GERWALK.
 In GERWALK, I found myself wishing I could rotate the feet further outward but that was really my only negative.
 In battroid mode the legs really shine letting you angle and twist in several spots.